cabuelow/blue-forests-app/README.md

 - [ ] More specific labels for criteria and indicator plots

-- [ ] Make data wrangling a pre-process step, so the app loads final datasets, will save compute time

 - [ ] Tidy up code!

 - [ ] Fix Fiji, New Zealand zoom problem